jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

   * Mark as undesired
 * **Bounce subject**
 * **Bounce message**
-* **MIME Types** - one per line.
+* **MIME Types** - One per line.
 Example: application/exe

 ### Attachment - image dimensions

-* Use case: ignoring images which are too small (likely part of email signatures) or resize images which are too big.
+* Use case: Ignoring images which are too small (likely part of email signatures) or resize images which are too big.
+Resizing requires the php-gd extension).
-* Requires php-gd
 * **Min width**
 * **Max width**
 * **Min height**
 * **Max height**

+Only inline images are processed.

+If the e-mail points to external images, they are not processed by this policy.

 ### No subject